kchinzei/kch-rgbw-lib/docs/Parse.md

 ## API Functions

-Thoese functions throw exceptions when grammatical or format error found in the input.
+These functions throw exceptions when grammatical or format error found in the input.

 ### `async function parseRGBWLEDfromJSONFileAsync(filename: string): Promise<RGBWLED>`